-(1) As outlined in the Pension Plan's investment policy Discount Rate
+(1) As outlined in the Pension Plan's investment policy

+Discount Rate

-The discount rate used to measure the total pension liability was 6.70%.
+The discount rate used to measure the total pension liability was 6.70% at September 30, 2024 and 2023.
 The Pension Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.